An Annotated Booklist

 Marketing Without Advertising: Easy Ways to Build a Business Your Customers Will Love & Recommend (6 Editions) by Michael Phillips and Salli Rasberry.

-Michael, Salli, other friends, and I were partners in a private business school, the Noren Institute.
+Michael, Salli, other friends, and I (Claude Whitmyer) were partners in a private business school, the Noren Institute.
 Marketing Without Advertising includes source material gathered during delivery of our course by the same name.

 This book is a marketing handbook for any business hip to the power of relationships and the questionable efficacy of interruption advertising.
 It includes a case against interruption-type advertising.